-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find out the cause of a medical problem.
+To see other pages, use the menu.

-In general, a biopsy is avoided in children with diffuse brain stem glioma because the results of the biopsy do not change treatment options, and the procedure can have serious risks.
-However, biopsies may be used when a brain stem glioma has unusual features.
-In addition, as new treatments based on molecular information from the tumor increase and the risk of a biopsy decreases, these procedures may be done more often.
+In general, a biopsy is avoided in children with diffuse brain stem glioma because the results of the biopsy do not change treatment options.
+In addition, the procedure can have serious risks.
+However, a biopsy may be used when a brain stem glioma has unusual features.
+As new treatments based on molecular information from the tumor increase and the risk of a biopsy decreases, these procedures may be done more often.

-For most patients, diagnosing a brain stem glioma is done with magnetic resonance imaging (MRI) alone (see below).
+For most patients, diagnosing a brain stem glioma is done with magnetic resonance imaging (MRI) only (see below).
 Because of this, diffuse brain stem glioma is unlike most other tumors.
 For a focal tumor, a biopsy and removing the tumor with surgery may be considered.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.

-- Type of tumor suspected
+The type of tumor suspected

 In addition to a physical examination, the following tests may be used to diagnose a brain stem glioma: